-Service pupils have been allocated funds to support their wider development such music lessons and sports.
+Service pupil was allocated funds to support their wider development in music and sports.
 Gaps were identified in service children's education and support put in place.

 The impact of that spending on service pupil premium eligible pupils

 Teachers observed improvements in wellbeing amongst service children.
 Assessments demonstrated progress in subject areas where extra support classes was provided.